SamuelVieira-EE/c-code-with-hardware/README.md

 # Temperature Monitor
 Temperature sensor project with LCD

-## Current Version
+## Explination
-work-in-progress project.
-The current implementation displays temperature readings with a button to toggle between Celsius and Fahrenheit. (will add more features)
+The implementation displays temperature readings with a button to toggle between Celsius and Fahrenheit.

 ## Current Features
 - temperature monitoring using Steinhart-Hart equation
 - Button which selects and displays Celsius or Fahrenheit
 - 16x2 LCD display to show temperature
+-

-## Planned Improvements
+## Hardware
-- Add min/max temperature tracking (maybe in a span of time)
+- Arduino board
-- Use sensor features
+- Thermistor sensor
-- have more functionality with more hardware components

-## Status
--Under Development
+- Potentionmeter (10k)
+- 16x2 LCD display
+- Push button
-- Features are being actively added and tested.
+- Resistors and wiring

-With help from elegoo example code with custom additions and code.
+Based on Elegoo example with custom modifications.